emarteca/npm-filter/README.md

 	```
 * `--repo_link [rlink]`: a link to a single GitHub repo to be analyzed, e.g., `https://github.com/expressjs/body-parser`
 * `--repo_link_and_SHA [rlink_and_SHA]`: a link to a single GitHub repo to be analyzed, followed by a space-delimited commit SHA to analyze the repo at, e.g., `https://github.com/expressjs/body-parser 	d0a214b3beded8a9cd2dcb51d355f92c9ead81d4`
+* `repo_local_dir`: path to a local directory containing the source code of a repo/package to be diagnosed
 * `--config [config_file]`: path to a configuration file for the tool (config options explained in [the config file section](#configuration-file))
 * `--output_dir [output_dir]`: path to a directory in which to output the tool's results files (shape of results are explained in [the output section](#output))